dingmin0313/docs-site/docs/user-guide/zoe-introduction.md

 - [Explorer server](atlas-overview.md): Provides a range of APIs for the management of jobs, data sets, z/OS UNIX System Services files, and persistent data.

 - [Zowe CLI](cli-releasenotes.md): Provides a command-line interface that lets you interact with the mainframe remotely and use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
-It provides a set of utilities and services for application developers that want to become efficient in supporting and building z/OS applications quickly.
+It provides a set of utilities and services for application developers who want to become efficient in supporting and building z/OS applications quickly.

 For details of each component, see the corresponding section.